 Purchased maps appear in Offline maps tab of your Map Manager in folders sorted by country.

-Initial licence for using one LoMap package is one year during which you can download it from the server as often as you like.
-After the period expires you have to buy the package again.
+Only if you need the newest LoMap update, you have to buy it.
 The fee is symbolic, e.g. whole California can be obtained for cca 0,7 USD.

 Locus Map does not update your purchased LoMaps automatically, it is always up to you.
 Check for your updates in Locus Store > User Profile > Check for updates.
 The updates are divided into two categories: